Prince Harry, Duke of Sussex: HQ London District and Invictus Games

-On 17 January 2014, the Ministry of Defence announced that Harry had completed his attachment to 3 Regiment Army Air Corps, and would take up a staff officer role, SO3 (Defence Engagement) in HQ London District.
-His responsibilities would include helping to coordinate significant projects and commemorative events involving the Army in London.
+On 17 January 2014, the Ministry of Defence announced that Harry had completed his attachment to 3 Regiment Army Air Corps and would take up a staff officer role, SO3 (Defence Engagement), in HQ London District.
+His responsibilities included helping to coordinate significant projects and commemorative events involving the Army in London.
 He was based at Horse Guards in central London.

-On 6 March 2014, Harry launched Invictus Games, a Paralympic-style sporting event for injured servicemen and women, which was held on 10–14 September 2014.
-Harry met British hopefuls for the Invictus Games at Tedworth House in Wiltshire for the start of the selection process on 29 April 2014.
-On 15 May 2014, Harry attended a ticket sale launch for Invictus Games at BT Tower, from where he tweeted on the Invictus Games' official Twitter account as the president of the Games.
-To promote the Games, he was interviewed by BBC Radio 2's Chris Evans along with two Invictus Games hopefuls.
-He said: "[The Invictus Games] is basically my full-time job at the moment, making sure that we pull this off."
-The show aired on 31 July 2014.
-Harry later wrote an article in The Sunday Times about his experiences in Afghanistan: how they had inspired him to help injured personnel and how, after the trip to the Warrior Games, he had vowed to create the Invictus Games.
-Harry and officials attended the British Armed Forces Team announcement for Invictus Games at Potters Field Park in August 2014.
-As president of the Invictus Games, he attended all events related to the Games from 8 to 14 September 2014.
+On 6 March 2014, Harry launched Invictus Games, a Paralympic-style sporting event for injured servicemen and women, which was held from 10 to 14 September 2014.
+He met British hopefuls for the Games at Tedworth House in Wiltshire on 29 April 2014 for the start of the selection process.
+On 15 May 2014, Harry attended a ticket-sale launch for the Invictus Games at the BT Tower, from where he tweeted on the Games' official Twitter account as its president.
+To promote the event, he was interviewed by BBC Radio 2's Chris Evans alongside two Invictus Games hopefuls.
+He said, "[The Invictus Games] is basically my full-time job at the moment, making sure that we pull this off."
+The programme aired on 31 July 2014.
+Harry later wrote an article in The Sunday Times about his experiences in Afghanistan, explaining how they had inspired him to support injured personnel and how, after attending the Warrior Games, he had vowed to create the Invictus Games.
+Harry and officials attended the British Armed Forces Team announcement for the Games at Potters Field Park in August 2014.
+As president of the Invictus Games, he attended all events related to the competition from 8 to 14 September 2014.

-In January 2015, it was reported that Harry would take on a new role in supporting wounded service personnel by working alongside members of the London District's Personal Recovery Unit for the MOD's Defence Recovery Capability scheme to ensure that wounded personnel have adequate recovery plans.
-The palace confirmed weeks later that the scheme was established in partnership with Help for Heroes and the Royal British Legion.
+In January 2015, it was reported that Harry would take on a new role supporting wounded service personnel by working alongside members of the London District's Personal Recovery Unit for the MOD's Defence Recovery Capability scheme, ensuring that wounded personnel had adequate recovery plans.
+The palace confirmed weeks later that the scheme had been established in partnership with Help for Heroes and the Royal British Legion.
 In late January 2015, Harry visited The Battle Back Centre set up by the Royal British Legion, and Fisher House UK at the Queen Elizabeth Hospital Birmingham.
-A partnership between Help for Heroes, the Fisher House Foundation and the Queen Elizabeth Hospital Birmingham (QEHB) Charity created the Centre.
-Fisher House Foundation is one of the Invictus Games' sponsors.
+The Centre was created through a partnership between Help for Heroes, the Fisher House Foundation, and the Queen Elizabeth Hospital Birmingham (QEHB) Charity.
+The Fisher House Foundation is one of the Invictus Games' sponsors.
 In February and March 2015, Harry visited Phoenix House in Catterick Garrison, North Yorkshire, a recovery centre run by Help for Heroes.
 He also visited Merville Barracks in Colchester, where Chavasse VC House Personnel Recovery Centre is located, run by Help for Heroes in partnership with the Ministry of Defence and Royal British Legion.